susanmarie87/Wild_Boutique/README.md

 When the code is passed through by URI which is what I was instructed to do via tutor support, the code only has one warning which is:
 Warning: The type attribute is unnecessary for JavaScript resources.

+I finally learned about the HTML validator extension.
+After adding this extension I was able to run all HTML files easily through the validators.
+There are minor warnings but no errors.

 From line 135, column 5; to line 135, column 35

     ↩↩    <script type="text/javascript">↩

+## CSS VALIDATION

+- Aside from a few invalid value and parse errors, the CSS passes validation.

 ## UNRESOLVED ISSUES